-There's no doubt that it's pretty great living in the ol' U.S. of A. But every now and then, we get snubbed by overseas manufacturers that, for whatever reason, don't import certain lustworthy vehicles stateside.
+There's no doubt that it's pretty great living in the ol' U.S. of A. But every now and then, we get snubbed by overseas automakers that, for whatever reason, don't import certain lust-worthy vehicles stateside.

 For two years, car enthusiasts have had to look longingly toward Europe for the Audi RS 5, the sharpest interpretation of an already admirable luxury sport coupe.
 We've been fans of the Audi A5 for quite some time, and even more enthusiastic about the sportier S5 variant.
 Finally, with the 2013 Audi RS 5, we can say we're positively thrilled.

-And you'll be thrilled, too, when you get a chance to pilot the performance-focused RS 5.
 With a 4.2-liter V8 producing a 450-horsepower wallop, the thrills are all but guaranteed.
-Furthermore, all of that power is put to good use in a well-balanced chassis as well as the efficiency and confidence of all-wheel-drive.
-All of this allows the RS 5 to sprint to 60 mph in a scant 4.3 seconds and corner like a true sports car, putting it on par with some heady competitors.
+Furthermore, all of that power is put to good use in a well-balanced chassis that also boasts the efficiency and confidence of all-wheel drive.
+All of this allows the RS 5 coupe to sprint to 60 mph in a scant 4.3 seconds (the heavier convertible is a bit slower) and corner like a true sports car, putting it on par with some heady competitors.

 As an added bonus, this performance is paired with all the benefits of the supporting Audi models.
-From the outside, the RS 5 keeps the A5 and S5's sleek shape, with some aggressive accents to denote its potential for speed, while the cabin maintains the brand's tastefully understated interior design.
-To top it all off, there are plenty of cutting-edge features that are sure to please any technophile.
+From the outside, the RS 5 keeps the A5 and S5's sleek shape, with some aggressive accents to emphasize its potential for speed, while the cabin maintains the brand's tastefully understated interior design.
+To top it all off, there are plenty of cutting-edge features that should please any technophile.

 With all this in mind, it's easy to see why we're so enamored with the RS 5.
-That said, there are some pretty amazing sports cars available this year.
+That said, there are some pretty amazing rivals to consider as well.
 The 2013 Nissan GT-R outperforms the RS 5, though it comes at the expense of refinement.
 For a comparable blend of polish and performance, there are the 2013 BMW M6, Jaguar XK-R and the stalwart Porsche 911.
 Knowing that the 2013 Audi RS 5 will cost quite a bit less than these imposing competitors should further sweeten the deal.
 The wait is over, and it was worth it.